rackerlabs/technical-blog/content/blog/2020/2020-10-23-threat-intelligence-and-security-practices-in-the-oracle-cloud/index.md

    to analyze the threat and to link the information with specific actions that can block, prevent, or mitigate the threat.
-For example, when a SQL Injection (SQLI) attack occurs, a security response team can introduce a blocking signature in the Web Application Firewall (WAF) or perform a code change and patch a vulnerability.
+For example, when a SQL Injection (SQLI) attack occurs, a security response team can introduce a blocking signature in the Web Application Firewall (WAF) or perform a code change and patch a vulnerability."

 #### Threat Intelligence and DevSecOps